codeboxrcodehub/comforterpdocs/docs/comfortbookings/user-guide/dashboard.md

 **Latest Information**:
 + This section shows the most recently added bookings in your system.
++ This section shows the most recently added orders in your system.

 ## Graphs ##
 The Graphs section **visually represents** your bookings data, making it easier to understand trends and make informed decisions.